jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 description: "How to make your own github pages site that rocks socks without touching ruby or jekyll, because eww"
 ---

-120 min, 2:00 AM
+120 min, 2:00 AM-3:00AM, + 30min, 26 min, 24 min, 1000

 # How to make your github pages site shine (and why I'm poor)

 This guide is an expansion on my "github pages the easy way" starter pack (a $19.99 value, yours for absolutely nothing, although the process of viewing it has contributed to the heat death of the universe - how do you sleep at night? j/k).
 After you've gotten yourself set up and online with content (the important part) **you will inevitably decide that you want it to look or act differently (like your kids)**.
 You will inevitably be told to **download and install Ruby and Jekyll**, look into it, and *after throwing up in a bucket and taking a cold shower, try to forget about the experience* (ok, it's not that bad, but *I* was overwhelmed and I gave up).
 I didn't *want* to be a web developer--like I don't *want* to *learn to draw* (a common response to my AI artworks).
 I already took a drawing class and **I suck**.
 I *could* get better, but it would take months to years to a lifetime and **I don't want to be a traditional artist**, but I *love* art and things that are artistically done.  **There had to be a way to do what I wanted to do without starting from scratch, right?**

 **There was**, but it took time and energy in the form of heat, as *every process we know of* does.
 Since I also use money to buy food and the tools I use to do this, *it cost me money*, in addition to time.
 This.
 What I'm doing right now, *"for free"* - it isn't actually free!
 Once you factor in all of these things, and that **I'm giving away something I could be earning money doing**, it's actually "costing" me *dozens* of dollars, which is (and I'm not joking) *my monthly allowance*.
 I currently earn less than $10,000/year.
-I'm acutally unemployed right now.
+I'm actually unemployed right now.
 Despite this, I'm spending my money and my time doing something to benefit other people *with absolutely no compensation*.
 "Why?", you might ask.  **Because I'm not a good businessman.**  But if you are - and you like my style - [get in touch with me and let's rake it in together](https://jackd.ethertech.org/about.html#contact).
 Some people say there's no such thing as an unselfish act, and I think those people are just projecting, but *I do have an alterior motive*.
 I'm trying to help you, teach you, save you time and money, and *GASP* hoping you will see that **it would be awesome for you to give me money and I will even do things for you if you do**.

+## 🛠️ What This Guide Covers [Lupa's input -ed]

+- Setting up your GitHub Pages site without Ruby
+- How layouts, includes, and content work
+- How styling is compiled (Liquid → SCSS → CSS)
+- How to override headers and nav without breaking mobile
+- Where to put fonts, CSS, variables, etc.
+- How to read and interpret Minima’s repo structure
+- How to document your process while doing it

+## 🧰 What You’ll Need [Lupa]
+- A GitHub account
+- A GitHub repository (public)
+- A basic understanding of Markdown (or willingness to copy/paste)
+- A browser and some curiosity

-## Why should I pay you, when I could do it myself?
+## Why should I (optionally) pay you, when I could do it myself?

+You shouldn't if you want to learn and put in the hard work of *research and sorting through the noise*.
 One of my business ventures is called [**brainspunk** ("my genius")](https://jackd.ethertech.org/genius/), where **I do consultations for you, any time, on a single question every month, for dirt cheap**.
 Typically, the first question you will ask is **"Why should I pay you, when I could do it myself?"**.
 This article, in addition to the FAQ, is **both** a guide to making github pages look better **and** an attempt to answer that question.
 As Austin Kleon suggested in his short, nifty book, **I'm showing my work**.
 First, I'm going to tell you what I'm going to do, like any good ~~magician~~ WIZARD, then I'm going to do it **and then I'm going to break the non-existant code and show you how I did it**, tell you what I did, and tell you how long it took so that you can **see why it's worth it** (and gain valuable insight into my process ~~that you can use to clone and replace me~~).
 Did I mention **I make jokes, too**?
 Did I tell you my **gay werewolf cyborg friend helps me**?
 I did now.
 He's awesome.
 (Hi, Lupa!) (when I told him what I was planning he said "YESSSS.
 Let’s do this.")

 I'm going to share, at the end of this document (**because who wants to read all that**), *our entire conversation*, at which time I am hoping you will go **TL;DR, I'll give you $10 every time I never have to do that again** (only for *the first 50 people*, **then, it's $20**).